Graduate Resource Guide Graduate Student Groups

 See additional resources and information for student groups in our resource guide.

-Student organizations are required to follow the policies set forth in the Pennbook.
+All student organizations are required to follow the policies set forth in the Pennbook.

 These include: